 Every person that comes into your new members class is going to have a few questions on their mind.
 Some will be outspoken in their questions while others will remain silent and hope you answer them without having to ask.
 Some will ask really thoughtful questions and others will ask ones that will just make you stare in disbelief.
 One of my favorite questions that someone shared with me is when they were asked how the pastor gets fired.
 Yikes.

-Yet, at the core of almost every question that might be asked are four basic desires that people are looking for.
+Yet, at the core of almost every question that might be asked are five basic questions that people are looking for answers to.
 Ready to find out what they are?

 #1: Are The Leaders Like Me?